Miriam Josi & Stella Lee Prowse

-Aléa is an experimental design and material research studio based in Paris.
+Aléa Work is an experimental design and material research studio based in Paris.
 Miriam Josi (CH) and Stella Lee Prowse (AU) co-founded Aléa in 2021 after completing a Master of Science in Nature Inspired Design at Ensci-les Ateliers.

 Their work explores growth, decay and waste, with the goal to develop regenerative methods of fabrication while honoring beauty in the process.
 Situated at the intersections of design, art, biology, and agriculture, Aléa’s practice blurs the boundaries between disciplines.

 Their ongoing research Back to Dirt explores a unique myco-fabrication process that utilizes mycelium, the filamentous structure of fungi, and local waste substrates to grow objects in soil.
-Winning the 2021 Boisbuchet Residency Award allowed them to apply their process at full scale, where they grew the first underground myco-fabricated chair.
+The Boisbuchet Residency Award allowed them to apply their process at full scale, where they grew the first underground myco-fabricated chair.
 Their process bypasses the need for sterilization, electricity and plastic moulds, examining the potential of mycelia’s capacities to remediate soils in situ and contribute to nurturing biodiversity.
-Their research is supported by FAIRE Paris and Pavillon de l’Arsenal.

 Exhibitions/events/talks: